wearefine/rails-jenkins-shared-libraries/README.md

 - **RUBY_VERSION:** Ruby version to use.
 [String]
 - **RUBY_GEMSET**: Name of the gemset to create.
 [String]
 - **NODE_INSTALL_NAME:** Nodejs plugin uses names to identify installs in Jenkins, enter that value here [String]
+- **SSH_AGENT_ID:** Capistrano uses SSH to deploy code so you need to add the sshagent plugin and give the credentialsId here.
+[String]

 ### Optional Parameters